RAINFOREST TO REEF

 SAFARI AND THE SEA

 Sri Lanka offers the very best the natural world has to offer, whether on land or at sea.
-From exploring the Indian ocean in search of the largest animal that has ever lived, the majestic Blue Whale, to tracking down the elusive Leopard in Yala National Park, this trip showcases the fantastic wildlife of this island nation.
-We also immerse students in Sri Lankan culture, exploring temples, fishing villages and community industries that have been passed from one generation to the next.
-For service, students have the opportunity to worth with underprivileged children at a local orphanage or take part in a forest regeneration project on the boundaries of the national park.
+From exploring the Indian ocean in search of the largest animal that has ever lived, the majestic Blue Whale, to tracking down the elusive Leopard in Yala National Park, this trip showcases the diverse wildlife of this island nation.

 MALDIVES: DIVING ADVENTURE